Asteski/ExtractNow/README.md

 - Run the app and drag & drop an archive or click Extract.
 - To integrate with Explorer, use Settings to register per-user "Open with" for `.zip`, `.7z`, `.rar` (no default handler changes).

+## Keyboard shortcuts
+- Ctrl + ,  → Settings
+- Ctrl + o  → Select archive
+- Ctrl + e  → Open extracted folder
+- Ctrl + c  → Cancel extraction
+- Ctrl + w  → Exit
+- Esc       → Close About window

 ## Bundled 7-Zip
 The repo includes a `7zip/` directory that’s copied next to the executable at publish time.
 The app auto-detects `7z.exe` there.
 You can instead set a system 7-Zip path in Settings.
 When redistributing, keep the 7-Zip license/readme files intact.

-## Keyboard shortcuts
-- Ctrl + ,  → Settings
-- Ctrl + O  → Select archive
-- Ctrl + E  → Open extracted folder
-- Ctrl + C  → Cancel extraction
-- Ctrl + W  → Exit
-- Esc       → Close About window

 ## Notes
 - Portable builds include the .NET runtime; no install required.